State and federal government window replacement programs are legitimate.

 The federal government supports various window replacement programs.
 Learn how each initiative works and where American homeowners can apply for free services.

 The Weatherization Assistance Program (WAP) is the primary federal initiative supporting free window replacement for renters and homeowners.

 State-approved contractors implement WAP services following Department of Energy (DOE) guidelines.

 Local WAP-approved contractors provide services at no cost to replace inefficient windows for homeowners to reduce electricity and gas consumption.

-- Identify your local WAP provider.
-Your state could have a single online application, while others will refer you to a list of participating organizations.
+- Find the contact information for your local agency online.
+Your state could have a single application, while others will refer you to a list of certified contractors.